I learned what it meant to be on the other side of the fence.

 Purpose Of Sharing This Story

-Furthermore, I am sharing my experience NOT to downgrade, and NOT to cause judgement.
+Furthermore, I am sharing my experience NOT to downgrade, and NOT to cause judgment.
 We will be judged as we judge, remember that.

 Instead, I’m sharing this because there is a lack of understanding from those of us who have never been outsiders.
 (I used to be one of them) Those of us who don’t know what it is like visiting a new church, trying to find a place that is our community.